 The College recognises that many students wish to study higher education in the local area.
-The College has good relationships with local HEIs and has increased the number of Higher Education courses delivered within the College through franchise arrangements.
+The College has good relationships with local HEIs which has expanded this year to include Glyndwr University and the University of Gloucestershire resulting in an increase in the number of Higher Education courses, for example in Housing and Facilities Management.
 It is part of the College strategy to continue to develop these level 4 and level 5 courses with partner HEIs to grow the level of HE activity at Gower College Swansea.
+During the year the College has successfully achieved Quality Assurance Agency approval for its Higher Education provision.